mhpaler/ets/README.md

 ### Subgraph

 To develop using a local subgraph, you'll need to have [Docker](https://www.docker.com/products/docker-desktop) installed.
-Be sure you have already run `yarn hardhart` and `yarn hardhat:deploy` so your contracts are deployed to the local Hardhat network before running the following commands.
+Be sure you have already run `yarn hardhat` and `yarn hardhat:deploy` so your contracts are deployed to the local Hardhat network before running the following commands.

 First, open up a new terminal and spin up a local Docker graph node container.
 It will automatically clean up any old data: